 Dehydration occurs when more water and fluids are exiting the body than are entering the body.
 With about 75% of the body made up of water found inside cells, within blood vessels, and between cells, survival requires a rather sophisticated water management system.
 Luckily, our bodies have such a system, and our thirst mechanism tells us when we need to increase fluid intake.
-Although water is lost constantly throughout the day as we breathe, sweat, urinate, and defecate, we can replenish the water in our body by drinking fluids.
+Although water is lost constantly throughout the day as we breathe, sweat, urinate, and defecate, we can replenish the water in our bodies by drinking fluids.
 The body can also shift water around to areas where it is more needed if dehydration begins to occur.

-The immediate causes of dehydration include not enough water, too much water loss, or some combination of the two.
+The immediate causes of dehydration include not enough water, water loss, or some combination of the two.
 Sometimes it is not possible to consume enough fluids because we are too busy, lack the facilities or strength to drink, or are in an area without potable water (while hiking or camping, for example).

 Weakness in muscles